AMReX-Astro/MAESTROeX/README.md

 ## Getting started

-- MAESTROeX requires a C++ compiler that supports the C++11 standard, a Fortran compiler that supports the Fortran 2003 standard, and a C compiler that supports the C99 standard.
-Several compiler suites are supported, including GNU, Intel, PGI and Cray.
-GNU Make (>= 3.82) is also required, as is Python (>= 3.6) and standard tools available in any Unix-like environments (e.g., Perl and `sed`).
+- MAESTROeX requires a C++ compiler that supports the C++17 standard and a C compiler that supports the C99 standard.
+Several compiler suites are supported, including GNU, Intel, LLVM, and Cray.
+GNU Make (>= 3.82) is also required, as is Python (>= 3.9) and standard tools available in any Unix-like environments (e.g., Perl and `sed`).

   For GPU computing, CUDA 10 or later is required.